 Andrew, as an operator also has a very interesting capability: he can alter the customer service chatbot data by updating run-time variables and tags.

-By just clicking on the right panel where all the current conversation data is displayed he can pick specific values and change them as well as adding new tags.
+By just clicking on the right panel where all the current conversation data is displayed he can pick specific values and change them as well as add new tags.

 This is very useful whenever helping the user requires not just guiding but also updating previous data that the chatbot may have collected.

-Did the user specify a wrong product?
+Did the user specify the wrong product?
 Or a wrong id number?
-Our operator can intervene and change it in real-time.
+Our operator can intervene and change it in real time.
 Every change made is immediately reflected by our chatbot live.